 Because it can seem daunting, some people try to hand it all over to an attorney.
 However, you will still have to be involved no matter how it is resolved.
 And the degree of your involvement is very often proportional to the ongoing satisfaction you will have with the outcome.

 What I have tried to do on this website is provide you with easy-to-access information that it’s helpful to have when divorcing.
 Knowledge is indeed power but it also provides confidence and comfort.
-I present the basics from the menu above but you can also dive in more deeply in my blog posts.
+I present the basics from the menu above but you can also dive in more deeply in my articles.

 Divorce Process Decisions